vulkomilev/oumi/README.md

 - ⚡️ Deploy models efficiently with popular inference engines (vLLM, SGLang)
 - 📊 Evaluate models comprehensively across standard benchmarks
 - 🌎 Run anywhere - from laptops to clusters to clouds (AWS, Azure, GCP, Lambda, and more)
-- 🔌 Integrate with both open models and commercial APIs (OpenAI, Anthropic, Vertex AI, Parasail, ...)
+- 🔌 Integrate with both open models and commercial APIs (OpenAI, Anthropic, Vertex AI, Together, Parasail, ...)

 All with one consistent API, production-grade reliability, and all the flexibility you need for research.